bitsol/minimal-mistakes/_posts/2017-11-18-getting-monogame-ready.markdown

 ![The MonoGame Download Page](https://i.imgur.com/BP16NbE.png)

 #### A note for Linux users.
-The rest of the installation is trivial, but if you're not a Linux geek, you might need to do this to run the installer:
+The rest of the installation should be trivial on Windows and Mac, but if you're not a Linux geek, you might need to do this to be able to execute the installer script:

 ```
 $ chmod +x monogame-sdk.run